comiam/NSU-Labs/bachelor_cources/3 cource/Coding theory/Chat with encryption/README.md

 # Chat
 Full Chat with Server and Client side with message encryption

-## How to run server
+## How to run project
-Go to Executions/ClientApp and Executions/ServerApp folder and run jar files with README instructions
+Compile server and app to jar files.

+After that excute in terminal next:
+- For Client app: `java -jar --module-path "your_path_to_javafx/javafx-sdk-11.0.2/lib" --add-modules=javafx.controls,javafx.fxml ClientSide.jar`
+- For ServerApp: `java -jar ServerSide.jar config.conf`.
+Use `config.conf` from the root.

 Use java of version 11 or higher.